Perturbation-assisted Observation of the Lowest Vibrational Level of the $\mathrm{b}^{3}\Pi_{0}$ State of Ultracold LiK Molecules: Introduction

-Systematic experimental studies of the $\mathrm{b}^{3}\Pi_{0}$ potential for bialkali molecules and determination of the ground-state energy are limited to heavy molecules \cite{Bause2020,Kobayashi2014,Harker2015}.
-So far, the spectroscopic study of LiK molecules has focused on the excited singlet potentials \cite{Bednarska1997,Pashov1998, Rousseau1999,Ridinger2011,Grochola2012,Botsi2022}, as they strongly couple to the singlet $\mathrm{X}^{1}\Sigma^{+}$ ground state potential.
-To the best of our knowledge, there are no reported experimental study of deeply bound molecular states in the excited triplet potential of LiK.
-Here, we report the first observation of the vibrational ground state of the $\mathrm{b}^{3}\Pi_{0}$ potential for LiK molecules.
-We prepared a tunable diode laser system at 954 nm for probing the transition for achieving magic wavelength from $\ket{\mathrm{X}^{1}\Sigma^{+}, v=0, J=0}$ to $\ket{\mathrm{b}^{3}\mathrm{\Pi}_{0}, v'=0, J'=1}$, where $v$ and $J$ are the vibrational and rotational quantum numbers.
-The transition resonance is determined by measuring the population loss feature of ultracold $^{6}\mathrm{Li}^{40}\mathrm{K}$ molecules.
-The resonance frequency is determined to be 314.2305(5) THz.
+Systematic experimental studies of the $\mathrm{b}^{3}\Pi_{0}$ potential for bialkali molecules and determination of the frequency for the transition from $\ket{\mathrm{b}^{3}\Pi_{0},v'=0}$ to the absolute ground state are limited to heavy molecules \cite{Bause2020,Kobayashi2014,Harker2015}.
+So far, the spectroscopic study of LiK molecules has focused on singlet potentials \cite{Bednarska1997,Pashov1998, Rousseau1999,Ridinger2011,Grochola2012,Botsi2022}, as they strongly couple to the singlet $\mathrm{X}^{1}\Sigma^{+}$ ground state.
+Here, we report the first observation of the lowest vibrational state of the $\mathrm{b}^{3}\Pi_{0}$ potential for LiK molecules.
+To the best of our knowledge, there are no experimental studies of deeply bound molecular states in excited triplet potentials of LiK.
+The transition frequency is first predicted by ab initio electronic potentials for LiK and then corrected by our analysis of the discarded data of perturbed lines observed in the $\mathrm{A}^{1}\Sigma^{+}$ state\cite{Allouche,Grochola2012}.
+For probing the transition from $\ket{\mathrm{X}^{1}\Sigma^{+}, v=0, J=0}$ to $\ket{\mathrm{b}^{3}\mathrm{\Pi}_{0}, v'=0, J'=1}$, we prepared a tunable diode laser system at 954 nm.
+When the laser is tuned near the resonance, the ac-Stark shift induced by the laser leads to a two-photon detuning for the stimulated Raman adiabatic passage (STIRAP) process for creating ultracold ground state $^{6}\mathrm{Li}^{40}\mathrm{K}$ molecules and causes molecule losses.
+The resonance frequency is determined to be 314.2305(5) THz at the center of the observed loss feature.